ubclaunchpad/healthcipes/backend/README.md

 Inside of the backend folder run the following command to build your docker image.

-`docker build -t healthcipes-backend .`
+`docker build -t umami-backend .`

-This will create an image with the name healthcipes-backend
+This will create an image with the name umami-backend

 ### Running container

 Inside of the backend folder run the following command to run your docker container from the image you built from the previous command.

-`docker run -d --name healthcipes-backend-container -p 8080:80 healthcipes-backend`
+`docker run -d --name umami-backend-container -p 8080:80 umami-backend`

 - `-d` will the run the container in the background
 - `--name` Assigns a name to your container